eoinkelly/ember-get-what-from-where/ember-run-loop.md

 Ember.run // the run loop
 ```

-It is possible to insert more queues into ember runloop

 ## What is the difference between observers and bindings in ember?

 * Binding propagation happens in the `sync` queue of the RunLoop